Sssilencee/solana-hex-program/README.md

 # solana-hex-program

-Simple Solana program for safe funds transfer
+The `solana-hex-program` is a simple Solana program designed for safe funds transfer.

-<h2>Algorithm</h2>
+## Algorithm

+The algorithm for the program is as follows:

-- Backend creates an associated **PDA** Account and writes payment info to an Account data
+1. The backend creates an associated Program Derived Address (PDA) account and writes the payment information to the account data.
-- Frontend passes this account in the transaction then the program withdraws funds from a signer
+2. The frontend includes this PDA account in the transaction, and the program withdraws funds from a signer account.
-- Backend checks the "status" field in the **PDA** data
+3. The backend checks the "status" field in the PDA data to validate the transaction.

-<h2>Build</h2>

-- Build binary **.so** file: `cargo-build-bpf`
+## Build

+To build the program, follow these steps:

+1. Build the binary `.so` file using the command: `cargo build-bpf`.
-- Deploy: `solana program deploy target/deploy/transfer_program.so`
+2. Deploy the program using the command: `solana program deploy target/deploy/transfer_program.so`.

-<h2>Examples</h2>

-Payment info struct serialization: [Example](https://github.com/Sssilencee/solana-hex-program/blob/main/client/serialization-example.ts)

-<h2>Admin account</h2>

-Program admin account (Backend): [ADMIN_ACCOUNT_ID](https://github.com/Sssilencee/solana-hex-program/blob/b02c983c3cc7f87ce5060313de07ee6866a3bbf8/program/src/lib.rs#L16)
+## Examples

+Serialization of the payment info struct can be found in this [example](https://github.com/Sssilencee/solana-hex-program/blob/main/client/serialization-example.ts).

+## Admin Account

+The program admin account for the backend can be found at [ADMIN_ACCOUNT_ID](https://github.com/Sssilencee/solana-hex-program/blob/b02c983c3cc7f87ce5060313de07ee6866a3bbf8/program/src/lib.rs#L16).